-- a.
-Shared Parking.
-Where two or more uses on the same site are able to share the same parking spaces, because their parking demand occurs at different times, a parking reduction may be granted, subject to approval of a parking demand study, using the Urban Land Institute's accepted ratios and/or other appropriate source, approved by the Planning Director.
-The Planning Director may require a parking management plan, conducted by a licensed traffic engineer or other traffic professional.
-Off-site parking may also be considered for shared parking as described in Section 5.9.7.C. - b.
-Transit Accessibility.
-For development proposed within a one-quarter ($\frac{1}{4}$) mile of a station or stop for enhanced transit service as defined in Section 5.2.3.C, the following parking reductions may be granted: - (i) For all projects within one-quarter mile (1,320 linear feet) of a transit station or stop, or proximity to Class II or Class III bike lanes, a maximum 10 percent reduction in parking requirements may be granted when the reviewing authority determines that the parking management plan submitted by the applicant, justifies the parking reduction. - For mixed-use or non-residential development, adjacent to a transit station, a project proponent may request that some or all of the required off-street parking spaces be provided at the adjacent station, or that in-lieu fees or facilities be provided for use at the station.
-The request may be granted, subject to submittal of a parking management plan and the finding from the approval authority that the substitution will be an incentive to, and a benefit for, the project; and will facilitate access to the development by patrons of the adjacent transit services. - c.
+- iv.
+This Section shall not apply to the following: - 1.
+Projects subject to a contractual parking agreement with a public agency executed before January 1, 2023 where all provided parking is shared with the public. - 2.
+Hotels, motels, bed and breakfast inns, or other transient lodging uses. - 3.
+Employee and other worker parking for event centers. - a.
+Event centers located within one-half mile of a transit stop, as defined, are not required to provide customer parking pursuant to this Section but must provide parking for employees and other workers pursuant to Section 5.9. - v.
+Eligible projects shall provide the required electric vehicle spaces and space accessible to persons with disabilities based on the number of spaces typically required for the proposed use to the application California Building Code as referenced in County Code Chapter 16. - vi.
+Eligible projects that voluntarily provide parking provide parking spaces for car share, carpool, and vanpool vehicles pursuant to Section 5.9.6.D.2. - c.
+Proximity to Class II or Class III bike lanes.
+For all projects within one-quarter mile (1,320 linear feet) to Class II or Class III bike lanes, a maximum 10 percent reduction in parking requirements may be granted when the reviewing authority determines that the parking management plan submitted by the applicant justifies the parking reduction. - d.
 Transit-supportive Plazas.
-On sites where at least 20 parking spaces are provided and a transit shelter is required on-site, transit supportive plazas may substitute for up to 10 percent of the required parking spaces on the site, subject to the following standards: - (i) The plaza must be at least 300 square feet in area and shaped so that a 10-foot by 10-foot square will fit entirely in the plaza; - (ii) The plaza must include a lighted, transparent, and weather-protection shelter approved by Regional Transit, and a bench or other sitting area with at least five (5) linear feet of seating; - (iii) The plaza must include landscaping on at least 10 percent, but no more than 25 percent of the transit-supportive plaza.
-This landscaping is in addition to any other required landscaping or screening for parking areas in the Zoning Code; and - (iv) The owner of the plaza must record a public access easement that allows public access to the plaza. - d.
+On sites where at least 20 parking spaces are provided and a transit shelter is required on-site, transit supportive plazas may substitute for up to 10 percent of the required parking spaces on the site, subject to the following standards: - i.
+The plaza must be at least 300 square feet in area and shaped so that a 10-foot by 10-foot square will fit entirely in the plaza; - ii.
+The plaza must include a lighted, transparent, and weather-protection shelter approved by Regional Transit, and a bench or other sitting area with at least five linear feet of seating; - iii.
+The plaza must include landscaping on at least 10 percent, but no more than 25 percent of the transit-supportive plaza.
+This landscaping is in addition to any other required landscaping or screening for parking areas in the Code; and - iv.
+The owner of the plaza must record a public access easement that allows public access to the plaza. - e.
 Tree Preservation.
-Minimum parking may be reduced by one (1) parking space for each tree 12 inches in diameter and larger that is preserved.
-A maximum of two (2) parking spaces or 10 percent of the total required parking may be reduced, whichever is greater.
-However, required parking may not be reduced below six (6) spaces under this provision.
+Minimum parking may be reduced by one parking space for each tree 12 inches in diameter and larger that is preserved.
+A maximum of two parking spaces or 10 percent of the total required parking may be reduced, whichever is greater.
+However, required parking may not be reduced below six spaces under this provision. - f.

-- e.
 Provision of Bicycle Parking.
 Bicycle parking may substitute for up to 10 percent of required parking.
-For every three (3) non-required bicycle parking spaces that meet the short or long-term bicycle parking requirements, the motor vehicle parking requirement is reduced by one (1) space.
-Existing parking may be converted to take advantage of this provision. - f.
+For every three non-required bicycle parking spaces that meet the short or long-term bicycle parking requirements, the motor vehicle parking

+- requirement is reduced by one space.
+Existing parking may be converted to take advantage of this provision. - g.
 Provision of Electric Vehicle Charging Station.
-Each electric vehicle charging station above the minimum required by the California Green Building Standards Code shall be permitted to substitute for two (2) vehicular parking spaces.
+Each electric vehicle charging station above the minimum required by the California Green Building Standards Code shall be permitted to substitute for two vehicular parking spaces.
 The area needed for charging equipment shall count toward meeting the parking space requirements.